hta218/leohuynh.dev/README.md

 > Sharing is learning!

-I believe noting down and sharing is the best way to learn!
-So I created this blog, where I keep things that I learned, find useful, and necessary to save for later (cause I always forget stuff and don't wanna googling the correct answer every time I need)
+I started this blog as a way to document and share the things I have learned and found useful in my journey as a software engineer.

-Beyond the technical stuff, there are personal thoughts about work and life from the perspective of a software engineer.
+Writing and noting things down is a great way for me to solidify my understanding of new concepts and technologies, and I hope that my blog can be a helpful resource for others who are interested in web development, eCommerce, and related technologies.

-It would be highly appreciated if I could read your comment on what I wrote.
+I would be highly appreciated if you could leave your comments and thoughts on what I have written 🍻

 ## Tech stack